How to Prepare for a Trip to Tonga

 Planning your Trip to Tonga begins with carefully selecting your travel routes and booking necessary flights.
 Although Tonga is remote, there are direct connections from New Zealand, Australia, or Fiji.
 Flexibility is an advantage as flight schedules are not daily.
 Also, consider which islands you want to visit.
 Some can only be reached by ferry or small aircraft, and travel times vary depending on weather conditions.
 Allow for unforeseen events in your travel plan – the adventure is the priority!

-Consider the necessary preparations regarding visa and vaccination requirements.
-German citizens do not need a visa for stays of up to 90 days, but it is advisable to check the entry requirements in advance, as they can change.
+Consider the necessary preparations regarding Visa and vaccination requirements.
+German citizens do not need a Visa for stays of up to 90 days, but it is advisable to check the entry requirements in advance, as they can change.
 Health precautions are also important: Comprehensive vaccination protection and a travel pharmacy, especially against tropical diseases, guarantee a worry-free trip.
 Also, check the current recommendations of the Foreign Office and possibly plan a consultation with a travel doctor.

 The local currency in Tonga is the Paʻanga (TOP).
 Although credit cards are accepted in urban areas, cash is essential in rural regions.
 Exchange offices and banks are available in Tongatapu and the larger islands, but not in more remote areas.
 Additionally, cultural sensitivities must be observed: Note the local dress code, especially in rural areas and when visiting churches.
 Respectful behavior is highly valued in Tonga.
 These details ensure a smooth and respectful stay in the island paradise.